Aguilera (volcano): A1 eruption

 Tephra deposits from this eruption have been found in the Cordillera Baguales (6–8 cm thickness), at Gran Campo Nevado (1.5 mm thickness), Lago Argentino (6–8 cm thickness), Lago Cardiel (1 cm thickness), Lago Roca (10 cm thickness), Lake Viedma (2 cm thickness), Brunswick Peninsula (1 cm thickness), Seno Skyring (2 cm), Torres del Paine National Park (2–3 cm thickness) and Isla Grande de Tierra del Fuego (1 cm thickness).
-On Isla Grande de Tierra del Fuego apparently the eruption did not impact human populations to a large degree.
-Furthermore, a sulfur dioxide-rich layer in ice cores from Talos Dome, Antarctica, dated to 3,600 years before present may have been a consequence of the Aguilera eruption.
+On Isla Grande de Tierra del Fuego apparently the eruption did not substantially impact human populations.
+Chemicals derived from Aguilera tephra are found in cave deposits close to Monte Burney.
+Furthermore, a 3,600 years old sulfur dioxide-rich layer in ice cores from Talos Dome, Antarctica, may have been produced by the Aguilera eruption.

 First climb

 Aguilera was the last major volcano in the Andes to be climbed, with the first successful attempt occurring in August 2014 by a group of Chilean climbers.